oblinger/HookAnchorApp/At/@Eli Oblinger/ELI.md

 LINKS:  [[Babysitting]], [[2022-05 ELI next school]],

+## QUOTES

+SELF-REGULATION MECHANISMS
+- It is important for infants and children to develop early their own ways of handling stress and difficulty.
+- Such self-regulating mechanisms must be acquired and practiced throughout early childhood,
+	- by both orchid and dandelion children, so that they are ready to cope

 ## HOW TO
 ### YOUTUBE KIDS SHARING
 - Copy URLs from WAITING into Eli (here) and into an email to oblinger@gmail